Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Methodology

 Previous studies on the $I-$Love$-Q$ relations assumed slowly rotating WDs, the equilibrium structures of which were computed based on the Hartle formalism.
-In this work, we reproduce the slowly-rotating limit results by using a $\kappa_{2}$ that is very close to $1$.
+In this work, we reproduce the slowly-rotating limit results by using a $\kappa_{2}$ close to $1$.